 - Power plant lifetime: the power plant lifetime is a dominant factor when determining the impacts of the electricity production per kWh.
 This LCA assumes a turbine lifetime of 20 years which matches the standard design life.
 Nonetheless, the wind turbine industry is still young (starting for Vestas in 1979), and few turbines have ever been disposed, with some turbines reaching operational lives of 30 years and over, for other Vestas turbine models.
 Although variations occur, the design lifetime for this study of 20 years for a 'typical' plant, is considered reasonable and accurate.
 The sensitivity to this assumption is tested in the LCA. - Electricity production: the electricity production per kWh is substantially effected by the wind plant siting and site-specific wind conditions that the turbine operates under (i.e. low, medium or high wind classes defined by the IEC).
 Vestas wind turbines are designed to match these different wind classes and wind speeds, so it is not always the size of the rotor or the generator rating (in MW) that determines the electricity production of the turbine; but wind class is a dominant factor.
 Nonetheless, electricity production is very accurately measured for Vestas turbines when the wind speed and conditions are known.
-The V100-1.8MW (mark 8) turbine assessed in this LCA is designed for the low wind class, and has been assessed for average low wind conditions, which fairly reflects a 'typical' power plant.
-The next generation of V100-1.8MW turbines (mark 9) will operate under medium wind conditions.
-The effect of medium wind class is addressed in the LCA.
+The V80-2.0MW (mark 8) turbine assessed in this LCA is designed for the high wind class, and has been assessed for average high wind conditions, which fairly reflects a 'typical' power plant.

-• Impacts of metal production and recycling: the turbine is constructed of around 84% metal (primarily iron and steel, and to a lesser extent aluminium and copper), and it is the production-phase and end-of-life phase that dominate the environmental impacts.
+Impacts of metal production and recycling: the turbine is constructed of around 84% metal (primarily iron and steel, and to a lesser extent aluminium and copper), and it is the production-phase and end-of-life phase that dominate the environmental impacts.
 Datasets for metal production are based on established and credible industry association sources (such as those from worldsteel and the European Aluminium Association).
 End-of-life recycling of metals in the power plant also provides environmental credits.
 This LCA uses an 'avoided impacts' approach for this crediting, accounting also for burdens of input scrap of raw materials; methodologically speaking, this is a consistent approach to crediting.
 Additionally, specific parts of the turbine and power plant are applied different recycling rates dependent on their ease to disassemble and recycle.
 Concrete is the other main mass-flow material, which uses industry-specific production datasets accounting for the concrete grade.
 Polymer materials also use established and credible industry datasets.